-In 1592, Caravaggio fled Milan, and moved to Rome; he arrived with very little, and did not have money upon his arrival to the city.
-A few months after the move, he began working for Giuseppe Cesari, where he did work painting flowers and fruit in his factory.
-He painted several pieces during this period, and his work ended with Cesari, because of a piece he painted, while suffering from a serious illness.
-In these works, he depicted signs of realism, which he would focus on during his career.
+In 1592, Caravaggio fled Milan, and moved to Rome; he did not have money upon his arrival to the city.
+A few months after the move, Caravaggio began working for Giuseppe Cesari, where he paints flowers and fruit in Cesari's factory.
+In these works, Caravaggio depicted signs of realism, which he would focus on during his whole career.

-Following the end of his working career with Cesari, in 1954 Caravaggio was determined to make his own way and make a name for himself.
-With very little money, it was during this period that he made several friendships with Prospero Orsi, Onorhio Longhi, and Mario Minniti, all who worked in the art world.
-These men not only introduced Caravaggio to others in the art world, but also helped him put his work out in front of others, to gain more notoriety in this field.
+In 1954, following the end of his working career with Cesari, Caravaggio was determined to make his own way and make a name for himself.
+It was during this period that he made several friendships with Prospero Orsi, Onorhio Longhi, and Mario Minniti, all of who worked in the art world.
+These men not only introduced Caravaggio to others in the art world, but also helped him put his work out in front of others, to gain more fame in this field.

-The Fortune Teller was his first major piece; it showed Mario being cheated on by a gypsy girl.
-This was a new style to Roman artists, and for this reason, the style helped pave the way for changes that came in Roman art for several years to come.
-However, this was sold for a very low price; his first major piece, was The Cardsharps, which is considered his first masterpiece.
-It became an extremely popular piece, and today, there are over 50 of these pieces in circulation.
-These, and several other pieces he created during this period, helped pave the way for his career, and helped create a name for him in the art world, as he began to forge friendships and meet more local artists, who were highly regarded in Roman art forms.
+The Fortune Teller was Caravaggio's first major piece; it showed Mario being cheated on by a gypsy girl.
+This was a new style to Roman artists, and the style helped pave the way for changes that came in Roman art in the coming decades.
+However, this oeuvre was sold for a very low price.

-Many of his paintings dealt with death, as well as sexual depictions, which the church would not stand for; for this reason, many of the pieces that he created during this period, were viewed as vulgar.
-Some of the works he is most well known for during this period include: The Madonna of the Grooms, and the Death of the Virgin, which was commissioned in 1601.
-Although many rejected his work, the theme and styles he chose to work with, meant his work was also visionary for the time, as no other artists were willing to complete similar depictions.
+Many of Caravaggio's paintings dealt with death, as well as sexual depictions, which the church would not stand for; for this reason, many of the oeuvres that he created during this period, were viewed as vulgar.
+Some of the works he is most well known for during this period include The Madonna of the Grooms, and the Death of the Virgin, which was commissioned in 1601.
+Although many rejected his work, the theme and styles Caravaggio chose to work with, meant his work was also visionary for the time, as no other artists were willing to complete similar depictions.

+Painters' lives seldom generate glamour, scandal, or romance on anything like the same scale as literary biography.
+Van Gogh was one exception.
+Picasso was another.
+Caravaggio is a third.
 Caravaggio led an extremely notorious life; he was well known for constantly brawling and getting into arguments, not only with peers in the art world, but also with police and other authorities.
 He had an extensive trial record, and an extensive police record, due to the disorderly conduct, and the manner in which he conducted himself when in public.
-In 1606 he killed Ranuccio Tomassoni; for this, he was outlawed from Rome, and he made his way to live in Naples.
+In 1606, Caravaggio's violent behavior culminated in a duel with his romantic rival Ranuccio Tomassoni.
+The artist pierced his opponent's femoral artery, and Tomassoni died shortly thereafter.
+The outcome is that Caravaggio was outlawed from Rome, and he made his way to live in Naples.
 Here he was protected by the Colonna family; once the most famous painter in Rome, Caravaggio was now the most famous painter in Naples.

 The connection he had with the Colonna family, allowed him to get hired for a series of commission works, that were to be done throughout a series of churches in Naples.
 In 1608 he was again arrested, for a brawl, and was exiled to Sicily.
-After a few more moves, and the return to Naples, after living in Sicily for nine months, Caravaggio passed away in 1910, and was still best known as being the most famous painter during his time.
+The details surrounding Caravaggio's final days are sparse for a man who led such a turbulent life, but most scholars agree that the painter died in Tuscany in July 1610.